tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 Section `[general]`

 **mesh-name**
 Defines name of mesh.
-Used when creating AdHoc/MeshPoint SSID.
+Used when creating AdHoc/MeshPoint SSID, as well as the hostname of the device.
+Examples are Tomesh, Massmesh, NYCmesh, etc.
 Value: `alphanumeric word`

 **frequency**